-I know your asking what the heck is a short crust (also called Pate Brisee), and it there also a long crust.
-There are two variations of short crust pastry.
-What all short crust pastries have in common is they do not contain a leavening agent so they do not get puffy when baked, and they are made with more flour than fat.
-Basically, shortcrusts are considered pie crusts.
+I know you are asking what is a shortcrust (also called Pate Brisee), and is there also a long crust.
+There are two variations of shortcrust pastry.
+What all shortcrust pastries have in common is they do not contain a leavening agent so they do not get puffy when baked, they also contain more flour than fat.
+Basically, short crusts are considered pie crusts.
 Here are the variations you can make for your pastry:

-PATE SABLE ~ is a very crumbly crust containing eggs and more sugar then the pate sucree.
+- PATE SABLE ~ is a very crumbly crust containing eggs and more sugar than the pate sucree.
 This is a very delicate crust with a sandy texture.